So it happened, the first time in over a year, I got bitten by a cat. Lovely and deep of course.

 Step 4) Do not close the wound unless you continue grooming.
 If it is a bite wound, you should stop and go straight to the doctor!
 Remember each minute you keep working, is more chance you will have a huge infection.
 If a doctor is not available right away, go to a walk-in clinic, or to the emergency department.

-Step 5) Follow the doctors’ directions.
-If you feel a fever coming on, the wound feels hot and red is spreading or feel faint you must go to emergency, even if you only saw a doctor an hour ago.
+Step 5) Follow the doctor’s directions.
+If you feel a fever coming on, the wound feels hot and red is spreading or you feel faint, you must go to the emergency, even if you only saw a doctor an hour ago.
 No questions.
-Draw around the redness of the infection site, your doctor usually does this, but if you wash it off draw it again, as any chance of spread can lead to surgery if you leave it too long.
-Some people require Intravenous (IV) antibiotics straight away, as always follow a doctor’s directions, and if you feel like its not enough, again, straight to emergency.
+Draw around the redness of the infection site.
+Your doctor usually does this, but if you wash it off, draw it again, as any chance of spread can lead to surgery if you leave it too long.
+Some people require Intravenous (IV) antibiotics straight away, always follow a doctor’s directions, and if you feel like it’s not enough, again, straight to the emergency room.

 Please do not leave a bite wound.
 Even a deep scratch can cause a large infection, always treat scratches straight away too and watch for infection.